-Issuing the Sector Lockdown command to a particular sector address will set the corresponding Sector Lockdown Register to the Logical 1 state.
-Each Sector Lockdown Register can only be set once; therefore, once set to the Logical 1 state, a Sector Lockdown Register cannot be reset back to the Logical 0 state.
+Issuing the Sector Lockdown command to a particular sector address will set the corresponding Sector Lockdown Register to the logical "1" state.
+Each Sector Lockdown Register can only be set once; therefore, once set to the logical "1" state, a Sector Lockdown Register cannot be reset back to the logical "0" state.

-Before the Sector Lockdown command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
-In addition, the Sector Lockdown Enabled (SLE) bit in the Status Register must have also been previously set to the Logical 1 state by using the Write Status Register Byte 2 command (see "Write Status Register Byte 2" on page 40).
-To issue the Sector Lockdown command, the $\overline{\text{CS}}$ pin must first be asserted and then the opcode 33h must be clocked into the device followed by three address bytes designating any address within the 64KB sector to be locked down.
+Before the Sector Lockdown command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".
+In addition, the Sector Lockdown Enabled (SLE) bit in the Status Register must have also been previously set to the logical "1" state by using the Write Status Register Byte 2 command (see "Write Status Register Byte 2" on page 41).
+To issue the Sector Lockdown command, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 33h must be clocked into the device followed by three address bytes designating any address within the 64-Kbyte sector to be locked down.
 After the three address bytes have been clocked in, a confirmation byte of D0h must also be clocked in immediately following the three address bytes.
 Any additional data clocked into the device after the first byte of data will be ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the Sector Lockdown Register corresponding to the sector addressed by A23-A0 will be set to the Logical 1 state, and the sector itself will then be permanently locked down from program and erase operations within a time of t{LOCK} .
-In addition, the WEL bit in the Status Register will be reset back to the Logical 0 state.
+When the $\overline{\text{CS}}$ pin is deasserted, the Sector Lockdown Register corresponding to the sector addressed by A23-A0 will be set to the logical "1" state, and the sector itself will then be permanently locked down from program and erase operations within a time of t{LOCK} .
+In addition, the WEL bit in the Status Register will be reset back to the logical "0" state.

-The three complete address bytes and the correct confirmation byte value of D0h must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
-When the device aborts the Sector Lockdown operation, the state of the corresponding Sector Lockdown Register as well as the SLE bit in the Status Register will be unchanged; however, the WEL bit in the Status Register will be reset to a Logical 0.
+The complete three address bytes and the correct confirmation byte value of D0h must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
+When the device aborts the Sector Lockdown operation, the state of the corresponding Sector Lockdown Register as well as the SLE bit in the Status Register will be unchanged; however, the WEL bit in the Status Register will be reset to a logical "0".

 As a safeguard against accidental or erroneous locking down of sectors, the Sector Lockdown command can be enabled and disabled as needed by using the SLE bit in the Status Register.
-In addition, the current sector lockdown state can be frozen so that no further modifications to the Sector Lockdown Registers can be made (see "Freeze Sector Lockdown State").
-If the Sector Lockdown command is disabled or if the sector lockdown state is frozen, then any attempts to issue the Sector Lockdown command will be ignored, and the device will reset the WEL bit in the Status Register back to a Logical 0 and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
+In addition, the current sector lockdown state can be frozen so that no further modifications to the Sector Lockdown Registers can be made (see "Freeze Sector Lockdown State" below).
+If the Sector Lockdown command is disabled or if the sector lockdown state is frozen, then any attempts to issue the Sector Lockdown command will be ignored, and the device will reset the WEL bit in the Status Register back to a logical "0" and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.